dicer0/dicer0/README.md

 <h6>
   - 🔥🧠 I’m currently learning <strong>artificial intelligence and machine learning</strong></br>
   - 👀📲 I’m looking to collaborate on <strong>IoT projects</strong></br>
-  - 📖😌 All of my projects are available at... <strong>The MechaBible:</strong> A sacred text to become a mechatronic god. 🌥️😇⚡</br>
+  - 📖😌 All of my projects are available here at... <strong>The MechaBible:</strong> A sacred text to become a mechatronic god. 🌥️😇⚡</br>
   - 🤔💬 Ask me about <strong>Life... 🍃 and maybe the rise of the machines 🤖</strong></br>
   - 📧👋 How to reach me <strong>hi@dicer0.com</strong></br>
 </h6>